CodeJugalbandi/Paradigms/scratch/FizzBuzz/ReadMe.md

 1 2 3 4 0 1 2 3 4 0 1 2 3 4 0 1 2 3 4 0
 ```

 **KRISHNA** If course, what I'm really interested is in the positions where the input is a multiple of 3 or 5, which I can compute by comparing the above to ```0```.
-Note that I've reversed the order of 3 and 5 below, for reasons which will soon become apparent:
+Note that I've reversed the order of 3 and 5 below, for reasons which I will explain in a moment:

 ```apl
     input←⍳20 ⍝ Remember that input is the integers 1-20